LeeBinder/Asus-Vivobook-S510UA-Hackintosh/README.md

 	- Disable Secure Boot
 	- recommended: set the EFI partition with OC as the first boot loader

-2. Prepare a macOS installer on a USB flash drive with OC or Clover added
+2. Prepare a macOS installer on a USB flash drive or external hard disk

-3. Replace the EFI folder in the USB EFI partition with the matching one (OC or Clover) from this repo
-4. Boot into USB and select macOS installer
+3. **Download this repo**, preferably as **.dmg package** from the [Releases](https://github.com/LeeBinder/Asus-Vivobook-S510UA-Hackintosh/releases) section because **a)** each release was tested thoroughly and can be considered a stable mile stone for most users, and **b)** macOS native icons and labels are maintained.<br/>  Alternatively you can download the repo at it's current "0-day" state if you see that's more recent than the latest release date and contains one or more updates you are looking for via the green "Clone or Download" button on the top right of the [repo's main page](https://github.com/LeeBinder/Asus-Vivobook-S510UA-Hackintosh), "Download ZIP".
+Consider the non-release state as BETA, and be aware that GitHub does ***not*** (yet?) sustain macOS native icons and labels in its open repo!

+To be able to boot from your macOS install USB, it needs either one of this repo's EFI folders (recommended: OC EFI) on its FAT (16 or 32) partition.

-5. Recommended: a mouse connected via USB in case Trackpad does not work right away
+4. Recommended: connect a mouse via USB in case Trackpad does not work right away

+4. Boot your USB macOS installer device into the hackintosh bootloader.<br>
+**RECOMMENDED:** already fix CFG lock before install by [unlocking the MSR E2 register](#unlock-the-msr-e2-register), reboot.

+5. Again boot into your USB installer and this time select the `macOS installer` entry

-6. Follow macOS install instructions (you can find them in your favorite hackintosh forum) to boot into macOS.
+6. Follow macOS' installation instructions (you can find them in your favorite hackintosh forum) to set up and boot into macOS.

 # Steps after installing macOS

-1. **Download this repo**, preferably as **.dmg package** from the [Releases](https://github.com/LeeBinder/Asus-Vivobook-S510UA-Hackintosh/releases) section because **a)** each release was tested thoroughly and can be considered a stable mile stone for most users, and **b)** macOS native icons and labels are maintained.<br/>  Alternatively you can download the repo at it's current "0-day" state if you see that's more recent than the latest release date and contains one or more updates you are looking for via the green "Clone or Download" button on the top right of the [repo's main page](https://github.com/LeeBinder/Asus-Vivobook-S510UA-Hackintosh), "Download ZIP".
-Consider the non-release state as BETA, and be aware that GitHub does ***not*** (yet?) sustain macOS native icons and labels in its open repo!
+1. If you haven't done already before macOS install, fix CFG lock by [unlocking the MSR E2 register](#unlock-the-msr-e2-register), reboot.

 2. Open the folder "**post macOS Installations**" and install *all* from within its subfolders for Hibernate prevention, additional function keys, etc. Also (strongly recommended!) study and consider the content of the folder [Optional]!

 3. **Fill your internal hard disk's EFI partition with the OC or Clover EFI folder**.
 You can use the matching Configurator to mount your system ESP (EFI System Partition).
 Next back up the existing System EFI folder and copy one of this release's EFI folders to your system's ESP.

 4. **OpenCore Configurator**:
     * click onto **PlatformInfo** in the side bar on the left
     * on the right top, click onto the 1st tab 'DataHub - Generic - PlatformNVRAM'.
 You will see four text fields with `update this field`